special honey to treat eye conditions

 This is how it is used:

 Dip your clean finger into the honey and then anoint the eyelid with it.
 This will excite the tear glands at the base of the eye, near the nose.
-We will feel a burning yet bearable sensation.
+We will feel a burning, yet bearable, sensation.
 Our tears will mix with the honey and liquefy it enough to cover the eye.
 The lysozyme will disinfect the eye and the vitamins in honey will nourish the connective tissues. – This is how our beekeeper explains the magic of this honey.

 To be considered organic honey, the hives must be placed in an unpolluted place.
 The Danube offers a natural habitat, free of civilization.
+That’s one white ball for Romanian honey.

 References: